uib-ub/uib-ub-monorepo/packages/assets/README.md

 ## How to add a new asset

 1. Add the svg asset to the `assets` directory (use *kebab-case*).
-2. `npm run build -w assets` to generate the react components in `build`.
+2. `npm run build-assets -w assets` to generate the react components in `build`.
 3. Copy new react components from `build` to `src/react`, and modify as needed.